These Are a Few of My Favorite Things

 As of this posting, I’ve been at it now for 1516 days and 8240 pages.

 For me it is easier to meditate in writing, in the early morning, for years I used "Parts"--to dialogue with.
 This was a kind of "team" I put together over the years, a hybrid of characters in writing and parts of self that is helpful and supportive to my gaining clarity.
-One of the keys for me in getting this was to allow (there we go again with the allowance but it's true) for crappy mean parts of self/voices to be heard.
-Like anyone, parts of self that are really nasty often times, if you give them time and "hear them out" are there for a reason.
-And, when you actively listen to them, just like people, they do they calm down and get nicer.
+One of the keys for me in getting this was to allow (there we go again with the allowance but it's true) for negative parts of self to be heard.
+Like anyone, if you actively listen to negative voices you’ll see they serve a purpose.
+And when you listen they quiet down.

 Okay, it sounds goofy but swimming can work miracles.
 When my therapist Teresa asked me which kind of activity helped most I had to respond that swimming changed my perspective completely (versus other forms of exercise I do like running.)
 My therapist wondered if swimming, as you breathe and look from side to side is delivering the kind of integrative healing that is derived from EMDR techniques.

 Most places in the world have indoor and/or outdoor pools.
 Try and swim just a few laps to start.
 If you can’t swim, see if you can learn to swim.
 A list of pools can be found by clicking here.